 Are you a company that wants to extend your marketing outreach to thousands of people?
 If you’d like to utilise bloggers for this, my advice for how to host a blogger event is just what you need.
 How am I qualified?
 Because I blog, and I attend events.
-A LOT!

 Advice for How to Host a Blogger Event #1: Seeing is Believing

 Bloggers are mental with their cameras.
 Make sure you offer them money shots.

 The Ampersand Hotel’s Science Tea rocked this.
 While they typically use dry ice for the visual effect for their unique special offer tea, they did it twice for us.
 This was to make sure we caught the explosive effects on camera.

 On the contrary, I attended a tea somewhere else and only one tier of treats hit a table of 8 bloggers.
 The rest was presented on flat serving dishes.
 No fun!
 We were all struggling to take cool pictures of one tier of treats.
 Therefore, our visuals were not too exciting.
 Having a visually stunning venue will also be important for all us aesthetic-obsessed bloggers.